|

 the start of the trial.
 This helps to avoid loads of bikes riding

-around the “parc ferme” where there are vans, cars and trailers and lots of people
+around where there are vans, cars and trailers and lots of people

 sorting themselves out.